-Force Main System Improvements
+Force Main System Improvements:

 A unique feature of the pump station is that it has a combination of single and dual Force Main systems consisting of a 30-inch diameter pipe leaving the station; the splitting into dual Force Mains of 24-inch and 36-inch; and the recombining into one 30-inch Force Main.
 One of the goals of this project is to separate the Force Mains and create two fully independent Force Mains; this will provide system redundancy.
-This would require separating the 36-inch or 24-inch pipe from the combined 30-inch pipe at the Davis Road Pump Station and installing a new, appropriately sized pipe.
-One of the pipes will be disconnected from the 30-inch pipe and a new 450-foot of section will be installed in parallel to the existing 30-inch pipe and will connect to the pipe that will be disconnected.
-The existing 24-inch Force Main that is connected to the Oak Orchard Force Main will be disconnected and will be reconnected to a new 6,000-foot parallel pipe discharging to a new influent structure at the Oak Orchard headworks; the 36-inch pipe will remain connected to the existing to the 30-inch.
+A new 450-foot of section will be installed in parallel to the existing 30-inch pipe and will create the needed redundancy.
+The existing 24-inch Force Main that is connected to the Oak Orchard Force Main will be disconnected and will be reconnected to a new 6,000-foot parallel pipe discharging to a new influent structure at the Oak Orchard headworks.